lucassgonz/lucassgonz/README.md

 <table>
   <tr>
     <td width="50%">
   <p>Hello!
-I am a Web Developer at Huawei ICT Academy, where I have the opportunity to work with market technologies and constantly improve myself.
-In addition, I perform the function of Project Leader at NASH, an organization committed to creating a positive impact in the community, which allows me to apply my skills in a meaningful way.
-I am an S3/S6 student at UFC Casa de Cultura Britânica and I have the B1 Certificate in English by Cultura Inglesa.
-Furthermore, I am studying Integrated in Informatics P3/P6 at IFCE, where I am deepening my knowledge related to my area of expertise.
-I have a passion for olympics and intellectual challenges, constantly seeking to expand my horizon of knowledge.
-In my free time, I am a chess enthusiast, but I also find fun in playing video games and exploring scientific curiosities.
-I am constantly looking for improvement and eager to contribute to innovative projects.
+I am currently a Web Developer at Huawei ICT Academy, where I have the opportunity to work with market-leading technologies and continuously improve myself.
+I am also a Backend Developer and AI Researcher at Embrappi, working on cutting-edge projects and advancing the field of artificial intelligence.

+I am an S4/S6 student at UFC Casa de Cultura Britânica and hold a B1 Certificate in English from Cultura Inglesa.
+Moreover, I am pursuing an Integrated Informatics program (P4/P6) at IFCE, where I am deepening my knowledge in my area of expertise.
+I am passionate about olympiads and intellectual challenges, constantly seeking to expand my horizons of knowledge.

+In my free time, I am a chess enthusiast and enjoy playing video games and exploring scientific curiosities.
+Currently, I am writing a research project through LAPISCO and actively participating in innovation competitions.
+I am always striving for improvement and eager to contribute to innovative projects.
 Let’s connect and collaborate!</p>
     </td>
     <td width="50%">
       <p>🌱 I’m currently learning: React, Flutter, Java, and Javascript</p>